toddtrosclair/housing-vs-wage-analysis/README.md

 An Analysis of U.S. housing affordability trends from 2014-2024 using BLS wage data and Zillow home prices

 ## Topic Overview
 Inflation has risen to the forefront of the American psyche in recent years.
-Presidential candidates have made it a cornerstone of their campaigns, technocrats are scrambling to lower inflation rates to their mandated levels, and the youth are reportedly stocking up on avocado toast and starbucks "because they'll never be able to afford to buy a house anyway."
-To their credit, housing has been one of the top goods mentioned in the inflation debate, with many Americans complaining about skyrocketing home and rent prices.
-But is this true?
+Among its many effects, the cost of housing in particular is often cited as skyrocketing.
+But is this perception accurate?
 Are home prices really becoming more unaffordable?
 Or is this just a case of sticker shock, with wages rising in lockstep with inflation?

 ## Data Sources
 This analysis combines income data from the Bureau of Labor Statistics (BLS) with housing price data from Zillow to examine the relationship between wages and housing prices in the top 100 U.S. metro areas.
 The specific datasets used are as listed: